OrangeC93/Causality/03_PSM.md

 ## Sensitivity analysis
 Possible hidden bias:
-- overt bias: there was imbalanced on observed covariates, we didn't fully control for these variables
+- overt bias: there was imbalanced on **observed** covariates, we didn't fully control for these variables
-- hidden bias: 可能会遗落一些 unobserved confounders, ignorability assumption violated
+- hidden bias: 可能会遗落一些 **unobserved** confounders, ignorability assumption violated

 Sensitivity analysis:
 - 主要思想：if there're hidden bias, determine how severe it would have to be to change conclusions.
+  - Change from statistically significant to not
+  - Change in direction of effect

-Hidden bias: R packages sensitivity22k
+Hidden bias: R packages sensitivity22k or sensitivityfull
-- πj和πk是probability that person j,k receives treatment, 假设j,k matched，so that their observed covariates Xj and Xk, are the same
+- πj和πk是probability that person j,k receives treatment
+- 假设j,k perfectly matched，so that their observed covariates Xj and Xk, are the same
-- 如果πj和πk相等，there‘s no hidden bias
+- 如果πj和πk相等，there‘s **no hidden bias**

 ![Image](/pictures/sensitivity_analysis.png)
 - if 系数 =1， no overt bias